L05/p5.multiplayer/README.md

 9. In a second browser window, go to the aforementioned URL.
 You should see a "client" screen displaying a simple controller that lets you control a colored square in your "host" screen.

+# Support

+Please use *p5.multiplayer* and let me know if you have any feedback!

+* Do you **use it in a project**?
+What works and doesn't work?
+* Do you **teach it in a class**?
+What works and doesn't work?

+Any questions pertaining to this project may be communicated via Issues on the [p5.multiplayer GitHub repository](https://github.com/L05/p5.multiplayer).
+Simply create a new Issue and either assign or tag me in the conversation with [@L05](https://github.com/L05).